A “review panel” was recently held to consider Diana Nyad’s claimed Cuba to Florida to swim. (On Tuesday 10th September, 2013).

 I consider the holding of such a review panel, regardless of the motivation of the organisers, regardless of any future decision or announcement, an actual success for the marathon swimming community.
 Ordinary swimmers spoke out, and had to be listened to.
 Consequently I am inordinately proud of the marathonswimmers.org forum and all its members whatever their opinion.

-The next morning, a few brief hours after the lengthy call, I left on a flight to the UK and Dover to crew for an English Channel swim.
+The next morning, a few brief hours after the lengthy mid-night call, I left on a flight to the UK and Dover to crew for an English Channel swim.
 Then a second trip back to Dover after we got weathered-out on the first trip.
 So for the rest of the week , shrouded as I was in the Channel Bubble, having the craic with Channel swimmers and friends or sitting on Paraic’s Bench in Varne, I had no time to write about the events leading to the panel, the panel itself or the subsequent story.

 The time and distance spent with swimmers from around the world in the home of long distance swimming, including crewing for Sylvain Estadieu’s astonishing English Channel butterfly swim, gave me a breathing space sadly lacking in the previous week.
-Co-founder Evan Morrison and I were having to spend long hours moderating the discussion on the marathonswimmers.org forum, (for about five days it was taking me eight hours night, finishing at 1 or 2 a.m.) and Evan had to handle all the media requests, I being safely in the despicable land of Old Europe.
+Co-founder Evan Morrison and I were having to spend long hours moderating the discussion on the marathonswimmers.org forum, (for about five days it was taking me eight hours night, finishing at 1 or 2 a.m.) and Evan had to handle all the media requests, I being safely in the despicable lands of Old Europe.

 While I have written some posts on the forum thread on this subject, a careful reading of the discussion will see it was some time I joined the debate.
 I’ll explain that below.